 I can’t make sense of it.
 I feel as though I can not wake from the strangest dream – a nightmare.
 All week long I looked and waited for my friend, trusting we will find each other.
 And yet, I shared the Passover meal with strangers at an inn.

 On my way to the temple, desperate to find my friend I had to wait for the ugliest parade procession ever.
 That guy people talked about all week, paraded through the streets.
 He was beaten so badly I barely recognized his gruesome image, barely able to drag his cross.
-Days ago a celebrity and now he seemed a common criminal.
-Some of the same people I saw celebrating his deeds earlier,were mocking and accusing him.
+Days ago a celebrity and now being treated as a criminal.
+Some of the same people I saw celebrating him earlier were mocking and accusing him of some vague crimes.

 It’s as if people have lost their minds.
 How I wish I knew what has become of my friend.